-\subsection{Accuracy Test}

-The accuracy test comming from a preescribed solution given by \cite{li2022efficient}:

-We have consider $\Omega = [0,1] \times [0,1] \subset \mathbb{R}^2$ as computational domain, the time interval is [0,T], where $T = 1,$ and the viscosity coefficient is $\nu = 1.$ The numerical method used for solving the problem is the one described in Section \eqref{FullyDiscrete}, moreover the spatial discretization used is $\mathbb{P}^2-\mathbb{P}^1$ for the pair velocity-pressure on a relatively coarse computational grid, for which we consider a uniform partition of the cavity on $100^2$ cells.
-In table \eqref{tab1} we present the $L^2$ error between the exact solution and the FE solution with different time step size in order to demonstrate the second-order of the scheme.
-The table also display the convergences rates, confirming that the suggested scheme achieved the desired accuracy.
+The next two tests have the same configuration.
+We have considered $\Omega = [0,1] \times [0,1] \subset \mathbb{R}^2$ as computational domain, the time interval is [0,T], where $T = 1,$ and the viscosity coefficient is $\nu = 1.$ The numerical method used for solving the problem is the one described in Section \eqref{FullyDiscrete}, moreover the spatial discretization used is $\mathbb{P}^2-\mathbb{P}^1$ for the pair velocity-pressure on a relatively coarse computational grid, for which we consider a uniform partition of the cavity on $100^2$ cells.

+\subsubsection{Accuracy Test}

+The accuracy test comes from a preescribed solution given in \cite{li2022efficient}:

+In table \eqref{tab1} we present the $L^2$ error between the exact solution and the FE solution with different time step size in order to demonstrate the second-order accuracy of the scheme.
+The table also displays the convergence rates, confirming that the suggested scheme achieves the theoretical accuracy.